Sōsuke Uno: Political career

 In 1960, he entered politics, winning election to the Diet of Japan.
 Six years later, he was promoted to Vice-Minister at the Ministry of International Trade and Industry, then similar positions with the Science and Technology Agency, then the Administrative Agency until earning his place in Cabinet as Minister for Trade and Industry and then Foreign Secretary until he was Prime Minister.
-Whilst Foreign Secretary (in what were conflicted times) he was applauded for his tact as foreign secretary, navigating international demands for increased Japanese contributions to international commerce with stern loyalty to his own nation's interests.
+As Foreign Secretary in conflicted times, he was applauded for his tact, navigating international demands for increased Japanese contributions to international commerce with stern loyalty to his own nation's interests.

 In 1974, he served briefly as Director General of the Japan Defense Agency.
 As the Foreign Minister under then-Prime Minister Takeshita, Uno became the first Japanese Cabinet member to visit Israel since the 1973 oil crisis.
 Uno's career reached a peak in the most fraught times his party had seen, as he took the reins of his party after the Recruit Scandal, when 47 Japanese MPs (including mostly other members from his own Liberal Democrat Party) were found guilty of taking bribes and unfair trading.
 Of all prime-ministerial candidates, only Uno was free of blame from them, and he was given charge over the party, the government, and Japan.
 By this stage he had served his country for almost fifty years, and was placed in office on 3 June 1989.